claudioscheer/nextcloud-self-hosted/README.md

 ## Setup your own Nextcloud instance

 This repository is a 'tutorial' of how to setup your own instance of [Nextcloud](https://nextcloud.com) with a PostgreSQL database.
+The tutorial also covers auto backup to AWS S3.

 ## To Do

-- [x] Backup on AWS S3;
+- [x] Backup to AWS S3;
-- [ ] Allow synchronization with multiple devices;
+- [ ] Allow synchronization with mobile devices connected to another network;

 ## Tutorial